no8f/Aurora/README.md

 git clone https://github.com/no8f/Aurora.git
 ```

-Copy the Wallpaper folder in your 'Pictures' directory,<br> The contents of .config/sddm folder
+1. Copy the Wallpaper folder in your 'Pictures' directory
-in the /usr/share/sddm/themes directory, and edit the /etc/sddm.conf file to include: <br>
+2. Copy the contents of .config/sddm folder in the /usr/share/sddm/themes directory, and edit the /etc/sddm.conf file to include: <br>

 ```
 [Theme]